jeroenrnl/zoph/README.md

 ## Installation ##

 Read the the [Requirements](docs/REQUIREMENTS.md), [Installation guide](docs/INSTALL.md) docs.
+In order to customize your Zoph installation, read the [Configuration guide](docs/CONFIGURATION).
 If you are upgrading from a previous version, read the [Upgrade Instructions](docs/UPGRADE.md) document.

-More documentation can be found in the [Zoph Wikibook](http://en.wikibooks.org/wiki/zoph)

 ## Copying ##